Fanarito/VLN1/README.md

 instructions.
 You can keep some of their properties unchanged or all if you cancel.

 * **remove**
-This will remove a famous programmer, computer, connection, nationality or computer type from the system.
+This will remove a famous programmer, computer or connection from the system.

 * **sort**
 This will sort the list of persons or computers according to your preferences.
 You can sort persons by id, name, birth year, death year